callemil/Sequelizer/docs/index.md

 # The Now

 Research toolkit for hardware/software co-design in bioinformatics.
 RISC-V ready.
 Hackable.
-Open.
+Open.<br>
+Check out the [Architecture](./guides/architecture.md) and [Examples](./guides/examples.md) to learn more!

 # The Vision